- 2018 FIFA World Cup

-Argentina and Lionel Messi are favoured to win Group D, but Croatia, Nigeria and Iceland are all capable of reaching the knockout stage
+Lionel Messi's team are favoured to win Group D, but Croatia, Nigeria and Iceland are all capable of reaching the knockout stage

 Argentina's Lionel Messi celebrates after defeating Ecuador to qualify for the 2018 World Cup (Juan Ruiz/AFP/Getty Images)

-2018 World Cup Group D Preview & Tips
+2018 World Cup Group D Preview & Betting Tips

 Group D has been labelled the 'Group of Death' with Argentina expected to qualify and little separating Croatia, Nigeria and Iceland.
 The pressure on Lionel Messi and his quest to join Maradona as an Argentine World Cup winner will be immense but his first task will be leading the Albiceleste out of a tricky group.

 Argentina have faced the same dilemma for many years which is an overloaded attack and an uninspiring defence, but they did make the final at Brazil 2014 and have one of the greatest footballers of all time on their team.
 The Albiceleste struggled their way through South American qualification, only securing their ticket to Russia in the final match with a 3-1 win in Ecuador courtesy of a Messi hat-trick.